, ,

 Fifth disease is another viral disease.
 It causes a lacy rash on arms and redness on cheeks that looks like the result of a well-placed slap.
 Unless your child feels too sick, there’s no need to stay home, because the disease only spreads before symptoms appear.
 However, notify anyone pregnant who may have been exposed — fifth disease can severely hurt a developing fetus.

-Then, there’s the run-of-the mill colds and flu.
+Then, there’s the run-of-the-mill colds and flu.
 Deciding whether or not to send your child to school can be a challenge.
 The general rule of thumb is if there’s a fever, keep your keiki at home until the fever’s gone for at least 24 hours.
-If there’s no fever, it’s likely it’s a cold and it’s OK to go to school.
+If your child does develop a fever, knowing how to treat fever in children can help them feel more comfortable while they recover.
+Ensure they stay hydrated, dress them in lightweight clothing, and consider using age-appropriate fever reducers if necessary.
+If there’s no fever, it’s likely just a cold, and it’s okay to go to school.
 When in doubt, check with your child’s doctor.
 Flu vaccine is recommended for everyone six months and older.

 Stop by, and we can advise you on the best way to keep your keiki comfortable while the cold or flu runs its course.
 We can also give you a brief overview of prescription or OTC treatments for the more common childhood viral infections.
 If you have any questions, please call us at 808-553-5790 or visit us at our pharmacy from 8:45 a.m. to 5:45 p.m.
 Monday through Friday.
 We also have “special” hours on Saturdays from 8 a.m. to 2 p.m.
 We are closed on Sundays.